What is Contract Lifecycle Management and its Process?

 Here are eight easy steps to prepare for the deployment of an enterprise-wide contract management system, based on the experiences of hundreds of organisations:

 - Begin at the executive level.
 It’s essential that all executives buy into the adoption of a new contract management system.
-Without enterprise-wide support, allocating resources for things like budget and training becomes an uphill battle.
-Clear communication and alignment at the highest level also inspires adoption throughout the organisation.
+Without enterprise-wide support, allocating resources for budget and training becomes an uphill battle.
+Clear communication and alignment at the highest level also inspire adoption throughout the organisation.

 - Establish governance.
 Once leaders are on board, put together a qualified and diverse team to shepherd the implementation and execution of your CLM program.
 Strong alignment on the rules, practices and processes across the enterprise starts with the right team.

 - Empower enablement and train your team.
-Successful adoption of a CLM solution at scale requires enabling and training workers across multiple departments.
+Successfully adopting a CLM solution at scale requires enabling and training workers across multiple departments.
 Help users get up to speed quickly and teach each employee how to use the new technology within the specific context of their role.

 - Identify current processes—and visualise the future state.
 If you don’t know where you’re going, you’ll never get there.
 Getting the full value out of your CLM system requires closing the gap between your current and future states.
-This starts with an assessment of your current contract management system to identify inefficiencies and opportunities for improvement.
+This starts with assessing your current contract management system to identify inefficiencies and opportunities for improvement.

 - Define project success.
 Clearly defining what project success looks like for your organisation is a critical but often overlooked step in the implementation process.
 Stating the metrics and goals of your new CLM system at the very beginning enables you to demonstrate continued ROI as you grow.